The Earl and the Fairy

 The Earl and the Fairy (伯爵と妖精, Hakushaku to Yōsei) is a completed series of light novels written by Mizue Tani and published in Japan by Shueisha.
 The story is serialized in Cobalt magazine and illustrated by Asako Takaboshi (Ayuko).

 Shueisha has commercially released two drama CDs and a manga adaptation began serialization in Margaret in the September issue in 2008 and ended in the May issue in 2010.

 An anime adaptation was broadcast from September to December 2008.
 A visual novel for the PlayStation 2 was released on April 30, 2009.

 Plot

 Story

-The story, set in Victorian Britain, follows the adventures of 17-year-old Lydia Carlton, nicknamed the "Fairy Doctor" due to her interest and understanding of fairies.
+The story, set in Victorian Britain, follows the adventures of 17-year-old Lydia Carlton, nicknamed the "Fairy Doctor" due to her understanding of fairies.
 Her life takes a 180-degree turn when she meets Edgar J. C. Ashenbert, the "Legendary Blue Knight Earl" and his crew on a sea voyage to London.
 Edgar hires her as an advisor during his quest to obtain a treasured sword that was supposed to be handed down to him by his family.